LCC-CIT/CS233JS-CourseMaterials/Labs/Lab07-Proxy/Lab07_Instructions_ListManagerCallingApi.md

 Set up a free account on [Cloudflare](https://www.cloudflare.com).
 The best way to do this is to choose the option to create an account on Cloudflare using your GitHub account.

-Follow the steps shown in [Deploy a Front-End Web App to Cloud Flare](../../LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.html) to modify your web app from the previous lab so that:
+Follow the steps shown in [Deploy a Front-End Web App to Cloudflare](../../LectureNotes/CS233JS-LN-W09-D2-CloudFlarePages.html) to modify your web app from the previous lab.
+These instructions cover both setting up a Vite local proxy to use during development and a proxy on Cloudflare for use in production.
+When you are done, your project will:

+- Have an `example.env` file with the API key name and `Put your API key here` as the value.
-- There are no CORS errors when making API calls.
+- Cause no CORS errors when making API calls.
-- Your API key is not exposed in your source code or in the network tab in your browser's dev tools.
+- Not expose your API key in your source code or in the network tab in your browser's dev tools.